Florida softshell turtle: Utilization of American alligator nests

 At various lakes across the state of Florida (Okeechobee, Apopka, Griffin, and Jesup) scientists have observed Florida softshell females, as well as other turtle species (Pseudemys nelsoni, Kinosternon sp., and Sternotherus odoratus) laying their eggs in American alligator (Alligator mississippiensis) nests during the summer months.
 While the turtles may utilize vacant nests more often, they have also been known to lay eggs in occupied alligator nests.
 They use these nests more often in areas with limited nesting habitats and/or during years with heavier precipitation when high water levels and flooding further reduce the number of suitable nesting sites.

 Despite the Florida softshell's use of alligator nests, studies have shown the highest abundance of Florida softshell turtles to persist in lakes with little to no alligators as well as high primary productivity, suggesting a combination of top-down and bottom-up influences on Florida softshell turtle populations.

 Anthropogenic threats

 The Florida softshell turtle is common throughout Florida and other parts of its range.
 However, wild populations are subject to various threats at the hands of humans.
 Some of these threats include commercial harvesting for meat, harvesting for the pet trade, and roadway mortalities.

 Diet

 The Florida softshell turtle is carnivorous with its main diet consisting of small snails and fish.
-It also preys upon amphibians, insects, mollusks, and some waterfowl.
+It also preys upon amphibians, insects, crustaceans, mollusks, small turtles (such as Pseudemys and Sternotherus), snakes (such as Nerodia and Regina), and some waterfowl.
 The Florida softshell turtle will hunt, chase, and scavenge for prey.
+Vegetation and seeds sometimes occur in stomach contents.